jnebrera/Amateur_Basketball_Broadcasting/README.md

 **Object detection**

+OpenVINO already includes detection capabilities exploiting Movidius VPU, maybe just test before considering a new development in any oh these alternatives:

 1. [https://github.com/dog-qiuqiu/Yolo-Fastest](https://github.com/dog-qiuqiu/Yolo-Fastest)
 2. [https://github.com/SyGoing/LFFD-OpenVINO](https://github.com/SyGoing/LFFD-OpenVINO) (the author states the model can be adapted to other single type object classes, like would be the case with the basketball)

 **Object tracking**

+Unfortunately, OpenVINO does the tracking using the CPU, which in our case is quite limited.
+We could first evaluate, but it might be interested to consider to port to OpenVINO one of these alternatives:

 1. [SiamRPN](https://github.com/STVIR/pysot) (faster than SiamMask and SiamRPN++ at the cost of less precision)
 2. [Kalman Filter Ensemble-Based Tracker](https://github.com/psenna/KF-EBT)